erichartline/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: Monday, June 19, 2017

+**Today's Progress** I finished the second book of YDKJS and attempted to start working on my team project.

+**Thoughts:** I was hoping to get in a good coding session this afternoon for my Chingu team project, but I ended up spending most of my time debugging.
+I couldn't figure out for the life of me why our React boilerplate wasn't working.
+Eventually I figured out that some files got lost in the transition, including the ever-crucial .babelrc, and that was causing all sorts of errors.
+We have a functional boilerplate now, however, so it's time to get coding.

 ### Day 10: Sunday, June 18, 2017

 **Today's Progress** I read some YDKJS, went through a Canvas guide on JavaScript 30, and learned about testing with Expect.